Visual Artifacts

 I adjusted the font size using “Tree and Table font for views” but it doesn’t work

-This preference exists starting with Eclipse 4.17.
-However, it doesn’t work properly with the Classic theme.
+This preference doesn’t work properly with the Classic theme.
 We enforce the “Classic” Eclipse theme by default for performance reasons.
 The recommended way to change the UI fonts is specified above.

 The diagram fonts are not visible – rendered as empty rectangles ▯▯▯